Barcelona – Costa Brava: Sun, Sea and Culture

 Breakfast consists of a traditional Catalan spread including cheese, cold cuts and ingredients to make your own bread with tomato.
 These are all best enjoyed in the open air patio.

-Inclusions: Included are transportation to all the sights, tours of Tossa de Mar, walking legends tour of Girona, breakfast at the hotel and lunch in Tossa de Mar with wine.
+Inclusions: Included are transportation to all the sights, winery visit and blind tasting lunch at Alta Alella winery, tour of Tossa de Mar.
 Dinner at leisure not included.

 After a hearty and traditional Catalan breakfast in the tranquility of Hotel Nord 1901 garden, we will set off for a day of exploration.